 Taxotere’s Impact on Cancer Treatment

 Since its approval, Taxotere has become one of the most widely prescribed chemotherapy drugs.
-Healthcare professionals commonly administer Taxotere as a part of combination chemotherapy regimens, often in conjunction with other chemotherapy drugs, in attempts to maximize its efficacy in targeting and destroying cancer cells.
+Healthcare professionals commonly administer Taxotere as a part of combination chemotherapy regimens, often in conjunction with other chemotherapy drugs, to maximize its efficacy in targeting and destroying cancer cells.

 Taxotere’s and Permanent Hair Loss